Payment flow

 Why guest checkout matters

-Some clients resist creating new accounts for payments.
+Some clients resist creating new accounts to make payments.
 Guest checkout captures these payments that would otherwise require follow-up or alternative payment methods.
 The client enters their card details on PayPal's secure servers and completes payment without any account creation.
+For freelancers who work with corporate clients, guest checkout is especially valuable because procurement departments often have restrictions on which vendor accounts employees can create.
+Guest checkout also works for clients in countries where PayPal accounts are less common but credit and debit cards are widely used.

 PayPal account vs guest

-- PayPal account: Faster checkout, can use PayPal balance, payment history saved
+- PayPal account: Faster checkout, can use PayPal balance, payment history saved, buyer protection included

-- Guest checkout: No account needed, slightly more steps, card details entered each time
+- Guest checkout: No account needed, slightly more steps, card details entered each time, still processed securely through PayPal

 Can I offer both Stripe and PayPal?